chakib37m/fb_posting_bot/README.md

 it can now search the web with the command 'search' and send the first image from google.

-it can now send a meme from reddit in messener using the command 'memebot'.
+it can now send a meme from the subreddits in messener using the command 'memebot'.

-this might be useful if you want to keep a page working or a keep a group from dying or something, I don't know. or piss off people because why not. or just keep it for search and memes in a groupchat.
+this might be useful if you want to keep a page working or a keep a group from dying or something, I don't know (I'll try to add pages on groups though, else, it'll be easy to recode small things maybe). or piss off people because why not. or just keep it for search or send memes in a groupchat.

 for now, this project can not deal with videos/gifs, only pictures and text or both.

-the facebook xpath to post seems dependant on the account, if you wanted to use it you'll need to inspect element on the create a post button, input field, and the post button (in normal facebook version, I didn't try another account with the mbasic version yet), however the messages things work fine.

-you'd want to use the login_type function at the first time, then you can let it just login with cookies everytime using your username.
+it will ask for your email and password only for the first time you use it, then generate a file to login by cookies (as it didn't even close the browser).
 I'll try to get it to do more though.